jmcalahorroreina/Repo/README.md

 # Repo
 AcercaTest
-Api Project .Net C# using json file like store.
+Web Project .Net C# using json file like store.
+Crud Operations

+MyApp
+React Project: Show List of vehicles with Crud Operations using redux and saga.